Vonger/vocore2/README.md

 This patch is only for study/personal usage, and only for VoCore2, it might burn your house, launch nuke, kill a baby... use it carefully and risk is on you.

-For details tutorial, please check vonger.cn, Beginner Tutorial.
+For detailed tutorial, please check vonger.cn, Beginner Tutorial.

-# How to use it
+# How to compile it

-Please follow the steps in order to avoid issue. "path/to/" is your openwrt location.
+Please follow my steps in order to avoid issue. "path/to/" is your openwrt location.
-Please use Linux, MacOS or other Unix compatible system to compile it.
+Please use Linux, MacOS or other Unix compatible system to compile it, the file system must be case sensitive.

-1. add this feeds to your openwrt source(support 18.06.02).
+1. add the code to your openwrt source(support 18.06.02).

   ```sh
 git clone https://github.com/openwrt/openwrt.git